 Treatment is stage-related and may include surgery, radiation, and chemotherapy with cisplatin, carboplatin, etoposide, topotecan, paclitaxel, and other agents.

 Sex cord–stromal tumors

 Ovarian sex cord–stromal tumors are a heterogeneous group of rare tumors that derive from the gonadal non-germ cell component.
-Histologic subtypes display some areas of gonadal differentiation and include JGCT, Sertoli-Leydig cell tumors, and sclerosing stromal tumors.
+Histologic subtypes display some areas of gonadal differentiation and include juvenile granulosa cell tumors, Sertoli-Leydig cell tumors, and sclerosing stromal tumors.
 Ovarian sex-cord stromal tumors in children and adolescents are commonly associated with the presence of germline DICER1 mutations and may be a manifestation of the familial pleuropulmonary blastoma syndrome.

-As many as 90% of children with JGCT will have low-stage disease (International Federation of Gynecology and Obstetrics [FIGO] stage I) and are usually curable with unilateral salpingo-oophorectomy alone.
+As many as 90% of children with juvenile granulosa cell tumors will have low-stage disease (International Federation of Gynecology and Obstetrics [FIGO] stage I) and are usually curable with unilateral salpingo-oophorectomy alone.
 Patients with advanced disease (FIGO stage II–IV) and those with high mitotic activity tumors have a poorer prognosis.
-Use of a cisplatin-based chemotherapy regimen has been reported in both the adjuvant and recurrent disease settings with some success.[29,33,36,37,38]

 Small cell carcinomas of the ovary are exceedingly rare and aggressive tumors and may be associated with hypercalcemia.
 Successful treatment with aggressive therapy has been reported in a few cases.[Level of evidence: 3iiB]; [44,45][Level of evidence: 3iiiA]